ahadjixenofontos/pres-data-intersections/PITCHME.md

 @title[Refine the question]

-<font color="#008080"> DESIGN PHASE: </font>

-Refine the question
+<font color="#008080"> DESIGN: Refine the question </font>

 Note:
 One of the major decisions to make in the design phase is defining the question that you'd like to ask, while taking into account the information that is available.
 I'll use one of the projects that a PhD student from Modern Languages and Literatures, Elena Bonmati, is currently working on.
-I'll briefly describe our thought process, which may be a little embarassing because I will be exposing what can be perceived of as mistakes in our thought process, but I think illustrative because if we are to benefit from those mistakes the least we could do is learn from them.
+I'll briefly but explicitly describe our path through these ideas.

 This question: are you asking the right question, is a cheeky one, because to answer it you need to define "right".

 +++

 @title[Collaborations]

+<font size="6" color="#008080"> DESIGN: Refine the question </font>

 In a University with 3,129 faculty members, and 911 additional staff researchers, can we identify pairs or teams to work on collaborative research projects?